Business Model Validation

 Rules:

-- Middle tier should be obvious choice
+- Middle tier should be the obvious choice

 - Price difference: 3-4x between tiers